KIziName/BytecodePY/README.md

 ## 🔍 disassemble-PY

-A simple console tool for viewing Python bytecode.
+A simple tool for viewing Python bytecode.

 It compiles a specified `.py` file and shows what Python turns your code into before execution.